Benefits of belly wrapping after pregnancy

 Which one is right for me?

 You can’t go wrong!
 The important bit is that you wrap your belly postpartum for added warmth, comfort and support - both physically and emotionally.
 Choosing the right method—whether a traditional fabric wrap or a modern velcro binder—depends on personal preference.
 The velcro stretchy belly binder is often offered in hospital birth setting, so if you have easy access to it, you might as well try it and see how you like it.
-The main potential issue with it is that it is not made of natural fabric.
-For the fabric type binding, if you don’t want to go shop for yet another item, you could repurpose a fabric baby wrap-carrier such as Boba, Solly or Keababies baby wraps.
-A long cotton or wool scarf, a cotton saree, or any other long piece of natural fabric you may have already could also be used as a belly wrap.
+The main potential issue with it is that it is not made of natural fabric and it’s more rigid and can feel less comfortable.
+For the fabric type binding, if you don’t want to go shop for yet another item, you could try repurposing a fabric style baby-carrier such as Boba, Moby, etc. A long cotton scarf, a cotton saree, or any other long piece of natural fabric you may have already could also be used as a belly wrap.

 Ready to give it a try?
 Here are some tips for best results:

-Start wearing as soon as possible after the birth and continue for about 4-6 weeks.
+Start wearing as soon as possible after the birth (within the first 3 days) and continue for about 4-6 weeks.

 Make sure you have the right amount of compression (snug but comfortable).

 Choose a natural (and organic if possible!) material if using a fabric wrap.
-If you want to try the Bengkung style wrapping the fabric needs to be looong (15-17 meters).
-I recommend searching Etsy for that.
+If you want to try the Bengkung style wrapping the fabric needs to be looong!
+I love using Sageabay.

 Choose a wrap that is comfortable and easy for you to put on.

-C-section mamas should wait until the incision heals before using a fabric belly wrapping.
-Hospital grade belly binder is recommended in this case.
+C-section mamas should wait until the incision heals before using a fabric belly wrapping (about 2 weeks).
+Hospital grade belly binder is recommended in this case for the initial two weeks.

 Practice your belly wrapping while pregnant, so it is easy for you to implement once baby is here.